Capital hill: Astros, Nats put World Series eyes on pitching | New Country 923

 Washington went 5-1 against the Astros in Florida this year.
 They start next spring with two exhibitions in Florida.

-Before then, though, they’ll both make their pitch for the ultimate prize.
+Before then, though, they’ll both make their pitch for baseball’s ultimate prize.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports